Overoptimistic Fed strains credibility on forecasts

 In 2010 the midpoint of policymakers' predictions was 3.3 percent for 2011.
 Actual GDP growth was 1.7 percent.
 In 2011 the midpoint of forecasts was 2.7 percent for 2012 and the outcome was 1.3 percent.

-The Fed has underestimated the pace of labour gains in the past four years, missing on average by half a percentage point.
+The Fed has underestimated the pace of labor gains in the past four years, missing on average by half a percentage point.

 The pace of inflation has consistently run well below the Fed's 2 percent target.
 Fed policymakers overestimated inflation in 2010, 2013 and 2014 and on a year-ahead basis was too optimistic for 2015.
 This year, actual inflation will be completely outside the policymakers' range of predictions.